 Applying to the Graduate Program in Religious Studies

 The Graduate Group in Religious Studies is accepting applications for the PhD program.
-(Applications open on October 1).
-Presently, no M.A. program is available.
+(Applications open on October 2 and are due on December 15).
+Presently, no MA program is available.
 Please note that Penn does not offer ministerial degrees or training.

 The Graduate Group admits 2–3 students per year.
 Students who are admitted to the program receive a 5-year funding package that includes tuition and a cost of living stipend.
 All PhD students are required to serve as teaching assistants for 2 years as part of this package; most perform their TA work in their 2nd and 3rd years.